GlenTiki/rust-wasm-example/readme.md

 2. npm init in your folder of choice
 3. Setup your build step as needed in your package.json.
 I've hacked something together to use cargo and wasm-gc under the hood in this repo.
     Note - Its a good idea to package your WASM into a requirable .js file for browser package users, as adding a file to the npm package to be read as a dependency can be tricky.
 See my `requirify-wasm` section in my package.json to see how to do this.
-4. create an index file that exports a function to return a promise that resolves to your module that is built.
-I would prefer if we could return our modules sycronously, but w/e.
+4. Create an index file that exports your module!
 5. Publish.

 I may have glossed over some details :P This example repo + the description above should be enough to get you started though! :D